codeproject/CodeProject.AI-BackgroundRemover/README.md

 1. Clone the main [server repo](https://github.com/codeproject/CodeProject.AI-Server) into a directory such as `CodeProject/CodeProject.AI-Server`

-2. Clone this ObjectDetectionCoral repo into a separate folder `CodeProject/CodeProject.AI-Modules`
+2. Clone this BackgroundRemover repo into a separate folder `CodeProject/CodeProject.AI-Modules`

     You should now have